 Many people have wondered what Michael J. Fox’s film career would’ve been like had he not been a sufferer of Parkinson’s disease.
 His last starring role was in Peter Jackson’s The Frighteners, which was made in 1995 and released in 1996.
-The number of movies which he missed out on is higher than those which Eric Stoltz could’ve been in had Steven Spielberg not repositioned Back to the Future (1985) as a feature-length sitcom starring Fox (instead of a dark dramedy).
+The number of movies which he missed out on is higher than those which Eric Stoltz could’ve been in had Steven Spielberg not repositioned Back to the Future (1985) as a feature-length version of Leave It to Beaver starring Fox (instead of a dark dramedy).
 Assembling the below list of lost opportunities reminds me of Richard Gere’s success being based on John Travolta’s understandably regrettable decisions (i.e. rejecting Days of Heaven, An American Gigolo along with An Officer and a Gentleman before Chicago).

 Here are the top dozen candidates which I can see him headlining in:

 1) Flubber (a 1997 Robin Williams movie inspired by Wong Jing’s The Flying Mr. B).

 2) Dr. Doolittle (a ’98 Eddie Murphy remake which would be more whimsical with Fox).

 3) The Truman Show (a ’98 Jim Carrey film which would be self-aware with Fox in it).

 4) The Haunted Mansion (a 2003 Eddie Murphy romp).